roblevintennis/docs/src/pages/en/guides/server-side-rendering.md

 npm run build
 ```

-This creates `dist/functions/` that we referenced in the `netlify.toml` file.
+This creates `netlify/functions/` which contains your SSR code.
 Deploying your site will deploy this function which contains all of your Astro pages ready to be rendered.

 ```bash
 netlify deploy